metrosystems-cpe/ustress/readme.md

 ## Improvements - contributions are welcomed

-- [ ] swagger doc
-- [ ] abort a test if user send bad url (if firs n% of request represents 100% error rate, abort) - 30%
-- [ ] you know when you write bad code when you cannot define go tests ( #me )
 - [ ] define test in a .yaml file
 - [ ] ability to run test in a defined period of a day / year
 - [ ] ability to re-run tests automatically
-- [x] ability to make auth tests | needs advanced http client config
-- [x] save reports in a database, cache with TTL
-- [ ] ability run tests over a time period with a specified request frequency

 ## Pprof